 Works with SLC (Single-Level Cell) NAND flash devices which require 1-bit error correction.

 The NAND drivers are fail-safe.
-This means that the drivers make only atomic actions and take the responsibility that the data managed by the file system is always valid.
+The drivers make only atomic actions and they assume responsibility for the validity of the data managed by the file system.
 In case of a power loss or a power reset during a write operation, it is always assured that only valid data is stored in the flash.
-If the power loss interrupts the write operation, the old data will be kept and the block not corrupted.
+If the power loss interrupts the write operation, the old data is kept and the block not corrupted.

 Both NAND drivers come with support for active and passive wear leveling.
-The purpose of the wear leveling is to extend the lifetime of the NAND flash device by making sure that the NAND blocks are evenly erased.
-This is realized by keeping track of the lowest erase count and of the index of the NAND block erased last.
+The purpose of wear leveling is to extend the life of the NAND flash device by making sure that the NAND blocks are evenly erased.
+This is done by keeping track of the lowest erase count and of the index of the NAND block last erased.
 When an erased block is required the NAND driver searches for the next available NAND block in the row and it checks the difference between the erase count of the found NAND block and the lowest erase count.
-If the difference is larger than a specified maximum then the NAND block with the lowest erase count is used instead to store data.
+If the difference is larger than a specified maximum then the NAND block with the lowest erase count is used.
 This procedure guarantees that the NAND blocks which store constant data are also erased.